 Often linked to diabetes, heart disease, and depression, psoriasis is an illness that causes your skin cells to grow faster than usual.
-If you have raised, red, scaly patches that won’t go away, call or make an appointment online today with Dr. Erin Ducharme, MD at Ducharme Dermatology, Inc. in Clive, Iowa.
+If you have raised, red, scaly patches that won’t go away, call or make an appointment online today with Dr. Erin Ducharme, MD at Ducharme Dermatology, Inc. in Clive and Greater Des Moines Area, Iowa.

 Dr. Ducharme diagnoses several different types of psoriasis including:

 Plaque psoriasis is the most common form of the disease and presents as itchy, painful lesions covered with silvery scales called plaques.

 Nail psoriasis causes your fingernails and toenails to grow and pit abnormally, leading to discoloration, loosening, and separation from the nail bed.

 Appearing as small, droplet-shaped scaling lesions, guttate psoriasis primarily affects young adults and children.
 Though usually triggered by a bacterial infection, the sores associated with guttate psoriasis tend to be thinner than those caused by plaque psoriasis.